erosmarcello/erosmarcello/README.md

 ---

-- 🧠 My multidisplinary skillset is a unqiue hybridization of **AI/ML, Technical UX, Human Factors Engineering, Cognitive Engineering** and **Human-Computer Interaction**.
+- 🧠 My multidisplinary skillset is a unqiue hybridization of **AI/ML, Human Factors & Cognitive Engineering, Holisitic UX** and **Multimodal Human-Computer Interaction**.
 One part technical.
 One part design.
 With both spectrums harmonizing atop the other.

 - ❤️ My domains of interest include **Conversational AI, Generative AI, Quantum Machine Learning, Offensive Cybersecurity** and **Neuromorphic Computing**